 In broad terms, an Irish-based borrower should be entitled to a tax deduction for payments of interest to a non-local affiliated lender.
-However, there are certain restrictions that would need to be considered, including but not limited to:
+However, there are certain restrictions that would need to be considered, including but not limited to the following:

-- the interest payments should be an arm's-length amount; - the interest payments may be subject to withholding tax if the lender does not fall within relevant exemptions (see 4.1 Withholding Taxes, above for details of potential exemptions); and - in certain cases, payments to a non-EU 75%-related affiliate may be re-characterised as a distribution and disallowed as a deduction.
+- the interest payments should be an arm's-length amount; - the interest payments may be subject to withholding tax if the lender does not fall within relevant exemptions (see 4.1 Withholding Taxes for details of potential exemptions); - in certain cases, payments to a non-EU 75%-related affiliate may be re-characterised as a distribution subject to dividend withholding tax and disallowed as a deduction; and - where a company borrows to finance the acquisition of shares, there may be a restriction if the lender is related to the borrower, under Section 247 TCA.